Hawaii Court Records

 A divorce decree in Hawaii is an order issued and signed by a Hawaiian judge that dissolves matrimony (HRS §580–45)..
 The divorce decree also restores the divorcees to maiden status and legally permits the parties to remarry (HRS §580–52)..

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records carefully to make changes in the future.
+The personal nature of these records makes them considerably more difficult to find and obtain than other public records.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Hawaii?

 Annulment of this marriage begins when the plaintiff, or a minor’s parent, submits a petition at the family court.
-Divorce and annulment proceedings are open to the public unless there are minors involved.
+Divorce and annulment proceedings are generally open to the public unless there are minors involved.
 Likewise, divorce and annulment records are accessible to the public except those containing information on children or other sensitive data.

 Annulment vs. Divorce in Hawaii

-- Similarities:
+Similarities:

 Both legal actions are different and have different consequences.
-Nonetheless, divorce and annulment share few similarities as both follow the family court rules and dissolve the bonds of matrimony.
+Nonetheless, divorce and annulment share few similarities, as both follow the family court rules and dissolve the bonds of matrimony.
 Also, the children involved in either action are legitimate under Hawaii laws.

-- Differences:
+Differences:

 - Filing grounds: The grounds on which a person may file for divorce or annulment are different.
 The court may dissolve a marriage based on irreconcilable differences, but not for an annulment.